rsyncOSX/mydocsy/content/en/docs/ssh.md

 {{% pageinfo %}}

-If default values for ssh-keys are used, it is *not* required to add information about ssh-keys to RsyncUI.
+If default values for ssh-keys are used, it is *not* required to add information about ssh-key to RsyncUI.
 It is only necessary to add information if you create your own ssh-keypath and identityfile.

 {{% /pageinfo %}}